 The next part of the coast path can be done on your own or as part of the Trust 10 Trail Run, which takes place on the 4th Sunday of the month between September and June.
 The route follows a 10 km route from Knoll Beach, via Ballard Down and Old Harry Rocks back to Knoll Beach, which we have ascertained makes excellent scones.

-As I have entered this run a few times, I briefly consider skipping the next chuch of path, but think better of it.
-After a couple of days to recover, I catch the bus back to Studland to complete Stage 70.
+As I have entered this run a few times, I briefly consider skipping the next chunkof path, but think better of it.
+After a couple of days to recover, I catch the bus back to Studland to complete the second part of Stage 70.

 Old Harry Rocks

-From the outskirts of the village of Studland, a grassy trail takes you to Old Harry Rocks; a limestone rock formation, which stands just off the Isle of Purbeck, marking the start of the Jurassic Coast.
+From the outskirts of the village of Studland, a grassy trail takes you to Old Harry Rocks; a limestone rock formation just off the coast, which marks the start of the Jurassic Coast.
 Old Harry, and the remains of his wife, who collapsed in 1896, form one of Dorset’s most famous landmarks.
 You can read more about my visits to Old Harry here.

 Ballard Down